manucouto1/framework3/docs/api/plugins/metrics/classification.md

 ## Overview

-The Classification Metrics module in framework3 provides a set of evaluation metrics specifically designed for assessing the performance of classification models.
+The Classification Metrics module in LabChain provides a set of evaluation metrics specifically designed for assessing the performance of classification models.
 These metrics help in understanding various aspects of a classifier's performance, such as accuracy, precision, recall, and F1-score.

 ## Available Classification Metrics